openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       function canThrow(x: int): int throws { ... }

 A *throwing function* can propagate exceptions to the scope from which it is called.
-Such propagation of an *exception* occurs, if:
+Such propagation of an *exception* occurs if:

--  the call of a *throwing function* is not enclosed in a ``try`` statement; or
+-  The call of a *throwing function* is not enclosed in a ``try`` statement; or

--  the enclosed ``try`` statement does not contain a clause that can catch the exception.
+-  The enclosed ``try`` statement does not contain a clause that can catch the exception.

-In the example below, the function call is not enclosed in a ``try`` statement, and any exception raised by *canThrow* function is propagated:
+In the example below, the function call is not enclosed in a ``try`` statement; any exception raised by *canThrow* function is propagated:

 .. index::
    throwing function